elm-messenger/Messenger/Readme.md

 - Engine in a library.
 Messenger core is built in a library.
 - Message (or event) based.
 Faster development cycle, easier to divide work.
 - Functional, but OOP styled.
 Take advantages of both functional programming and OOP.
+- Borrow concepts from OS design, such as kernel isolation, virtual machine, context switching.

 ## Conceptual Picture